 For up-to-date train times, check the National Rail website.

 We liaise with the train company all the time and pass on any observations or concerns.
 See more rail travel to and from campus.

 If you use a car, avoid sharing a car with anyone outside your household or support bubble.

-Temporary parking is currently available to anyone who needs to park on campus during the national lockdown.
+Temporary parking is currently available to anyone who needs to park on campus.
 You can apply for a temporary parking permit.